One website coming up!

 Conclusion

-Now we know: The luckiest look among the most recent Best Actor and Best Supporting Actor winners was a black tuxedo paired with a white shirt and black bow tie, although facial hair and lapel preferences varied by category.
+Now we know: The luckiest look among the most recent Best Actor and Best Supporting Actor winners has been a black tuxedo paired with a white shirt and black bow tie, although facial hair and lapel preferences have varied by category.